magento/architecture/design-documents/remote-invoker.md

 * currently it only supports string argument and will need to be updated heavily anyway - no time saved comparing to writing a proper HTTP gateway based RPC designed for internal services communications

+#### Invoker based on RESTful web API
+To differentiate outer web APIs and inner web APIs their configuration must differ, there are 2 ways to do it:
+  * add _inner_ attribute to _route_ (webapi.xsd) element which when _true_ will mean that inner call mode would be enabled for Magento when the API is used (requests would have to be signed, call ID provided etc.) and some additional sub-elements/attributes maybe used/omitted (like not having to use _url_ attribute for such APIs)
+  * add another .xsd and new config files to modules to describe inner web APIs

 ### Explanations
 #### Need for an abstraction around network calls
 Say we're writing a Proxy version of a ProductRepositoryInterface service using HTTP client and RESTful API.